TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 write `Node`.

-While data dependencies are captured in the graph structure, the control dependencies have to be captured in other means.
-LMS core handles control dependencies by tracking the effects of nodes and blocks (printing, variable read, variable write, etc.), and then computed control dependencies based on the effects of all nodes/blocks.
+While data dependencies are captured in the graph structure, the control dependencies have to be captured by other means.
+LMS core handles control dependencies by tracking the effects of nodes and blocks (printing, variable read, variable write, etc.), and then computing control dependencies based on the effects of all nodes/blocks.
 Effects of nodes and blockes are expressed via accompanying `EffectSummary`.
 Both dependencies contribute to code scheduling.
 Here are a few simple rules: